olaven/exam-pg6101/README.md

 - [X] Provide graphQL endpoint
     - [X] at least one mutation
     - [X] at least one query
-- [ ] Communication between two services, with AMQP
+- [X] Communication between two services, with AMQP
 ##### Application
 - [X] GraphQL should handle advertisements
 - [X] Display advertisements on home-page
-- [ ] Accepted requests should send a message to GQL,
+- [X] Accepted requests should send a message to GQL -> `FriendRequestController`, specifically `#133`
-- [ ] This information should change what type of advertisement the user receives
+- [X] This information should change what type of advertisement the user receives -> Add order will change if friends have email addresses starting with the same letter.
+This can be seen in `QueryResolver.kt`, specifically `receiveFromAMQP`

 ### Delivery checklist